 Clause 3.1.1 and 3.1.2 of UNIFI V3 states that “Intentional islands are parts of electrical power systems that operate separately from the main power grid.
 Examples include islanding of an area in a larger interconnected transmission system or formation of a microgrid in the distribution network.
 Intentional islanding covers both planned and unplanned events.

-A GFM IBR that is designed to maintain an intentional island (i.e. Tier 3 and Tier 4 GFM IBRs) is expected to be capable of maintaining stable voltage and frequency when intentional islanding occurs.
+A GFM IBR that is designed to maintain an intentional island (i.e. Tier 3 and Tier 4 GFM IBRs) is expected to be capable of maintaining stable voltage and frequency when intentional islanding occurs.”

 Black Start and System Restoration

 Clause 3.2.1 and 3.2.2 of UNIFI V3 states that “GFM CBRs in GFM Tier 4 are designed and programmed to provide black start services.
 If implemented, these black start services should be coordinated with system operators to help in system restoration from black-out conditions.
 Having GFM CBRs with black start capabilities may be essential in high IBR penetration grids since the black start capability may no longer be provided by synchronous machines.
-Not all GFM CBRs are expected to be able to provide black-start services since it may require additional hardware, design, and functionalities, and therefore implementing black-start capability may incur additional cost and require special coordination with system operators.
+Not all GFM CBRs are expected to be able to provide black-start services since it may require additional hardware, design, and functionalities, and therefore implementing black-start capability may incur additional cost and require special coordination with system operators”.

 Those GFM IBRs that are designated to provide black start services should be designed to be